-When the weather is grey and gloomy, the deep red of this faintly scented flower from January to February is a welcome change.
-The calyx of each flower is a purple/red creating real depth of colour - in our view, the best of the red Witch Hazels.
-The large, green foliage turns fiery shades of red, orange and yellow in autumn.
-The distinctive vase shaped, spreading structure of Red Witch Hazel makes it beautiful even when bare.
-Hamamelis are also of great value to wildlife.
+When the weather is grey and gloomy, the deep red of these winter flowers is a welcome change.
+They have a faint scent and the calyx of each flower is a purple/red creating real depth of colour - in our view the best of the Red Witch Hazels.
+Flowering from January to February, they are of great value to wildlife.

 AKA Witch hazel Diane, Red witch hazel shrub, Hamamelis intermedia Diane